 Preferred Name Self-Service & Articard Office

 On your SAIC “Self-Service” you are able to change and add a preferred name.
-Once this is done, you are able have your preferred name reflected on your Articard.
+Once this is done, you are able to have your preferred name reflected on your Articard.
 Note that your “legal name” will be placed on the back of your card.

 Registrar Name Change

-In order to have your name changed on official documents such as transcripts you need to provide legal or court documentation that verify this change.
+In order to have your name changed on official documents such as transcripts, you need to provide legal or court documentation that verify this change.
 Please see the TransEquality.org for information pertaining to the legal name change process in the state of Illinois. (link)

 Terminology and Identity

-The language and terminology individuals and community use to self identity is ever evolving.
+The language and terminology individuals and community use to self identify is ever evolving.
 Please use this resource as a great guide to understanding terminology but not as an exhaustive and definitive list. (link)